 Sahara desert camp- it this the way to experience Morocco’s desert ?

-( Disclaimer: all the below photos were taken by Sun Trails stuff on location over the years and represent our up- to- date partner desert camps)
+( Disclaimer: all the below photos were taken by Sun Trails staff on location over the years ).

 “For years we lived anyhow with one another in the naked desert, under the indifferent heaven.
 By day the hot sun fermented us; and we were dizzied by the beating wind.
 At night we were stained by dew, and shamed into pettiness by the innumerable silences of stars.”
 T. E. Lawrence